osg-htc/docs/docs/site-planning.md

 All sites are highly encouraged to use a HTTP proxy (such as the Squid software) to reduce the load on the WAN from the cluster.

-Depending on the VOs you want to support, additional data services may not be necessary:
+Depending on the VOs you want to support, additional data services may be necessary:

 - Some VOs elect to stream their larger input data from offsite using OSG's "StashCache" service.
   This requires no services to be run by the site